-St Anne's Online is a new series of videos and virtual events to help you to keep connected with College in this digital world.
+St Anne's Online is a new series of videos and virtual events to help you to keep connected with College.
 You can also find more upcoming events here https://www.st-annes.ox.ac.uk/this-is-st-annes/events/

 Tuesday 17th November 2020

 Ben Gibbons, Head Chef at St Anne’s College, delves into the mysteries of sourdough and gives hints and tips on how you can create this notoriously tricky loaf.

 St Anne’s Stipendiary Lecturer in English, Dr Laura Seymour, speaks about her research on disability, neurodiversity and performance in Early Modern literature.

 Will van Noordt, candidate for the D.Phil. in Engineering Science at St Anne’s, speaks about his research into hypersonic turbulence modelling.